w3c/mathml/docs/accessibility.md

 # Semantic Markup

-## What do we mean by semantic markup?

 Since the use of Content MathML, especially in addition to Presentation MathML, involves adding more markup to an encoding that is already verbose, The [MathML 4 refresh community group](https://www.w3.org/community/mathml4/) is working on a way to minimize the amount of additional markup needed to recover the semantic interpretation of a presentational expression.  _Semantic markup_ refers to the proposals of that group to meet this need.

 *Note: the CG is still actively discussing potential solutions, so the solutions mentioned here are not final and will likely change.
 What is likely to be true of any solution is that it will entail the addition of attributes to Presentation MathML*